Ryan O'Kane (footballer)

-Ryan O'Kane (born 16 August 2003) is an Irish professional footballer who plays as a winger for League of Ireland Premier Division club Shelbourne.
+Ryan O'Kane (born 16 August 2003) is an Irish professional footballer who plays as winger for League of Ireland Premier Division club Sligo Rovers.

 Career

 Youth career

 Born and raised in Dundalk, O'Kane played with local clubs Glenmuir, Rock Celtic, and Bellurgan United, before being called up to the Dundalk Schoolboys League's representative side for the SuperCupNI in 2018, in which he scored 3 goals in 5 appearances before being named Junior Player of the Tournament.
 He then moved to one of Dublin's top academy sides Home Farm before earning a move to NIFL Premiership club Warrenpoint Town.

 Warrenpoint Town

 O'Kane made his senior debut for Warrenpoint Town on 10 August 2019, aged just 15, when he came off the bench for the final 20 minutes against Larne.
 He made a further 2 senior appearances for the club but made no more after manager Stephen McDonnell was sacked, with O'Kane being released at the end of the season.